Akash4456/Plant-Disease-Detection/README.md

 - Streamlit for the web application framework
 - Pre-trained models from ImageNet

-## 📞 Support

-If you encounter any issues or have questions:
-- Open an issue on GitHub
-- Check the project documentation
-- Review the code comments for implementation details

----

 **Note**: Make sure to download the `model.h5` file containing the pre-trained weights before running the application.
 The model file is not included in this repository due to size constraints.